-The EID has a four-year (48-month) lifetime maximum.
-The four-year eligibility period begins at the same time that the initial exclusion period begins and ends 48 months later.
-The one-time eligibility for the EID applies even if the eligible individual begins to receive assistance from another housing agency, if the individual moves between public housing and Section 8 assistance, or if there are breaks in assistance.
+The EID has a two-year (24-month) lifetime maximum.
+The two-year eligibility period begins at the same time that the initial exclusion period begins and ends 24 months later.
+During the 24-month period, an individual remains eligible for EID even if they begin to receive assistance from a different housing agency, move between public housing and Section 8 assistance, or have breaks in assistance.